We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Bernadette Machard de Gramont

-Bernadette Machard de Gramont is a freelance writer for The Spruce Eats specializing in food, wine, and kitchen products, specifically cookware.
+Bernadette Machard de Gramont is a writer for The Spruce Eats specializing in food, wine, and kitchen products, specifically cookware.

 Learn about The Spruce Eats' Editorial Process